Welcome to the wonderful world of playdates and playmates!

 I had one little boy who ate dinner at four whilst we usually eat at six.
 You don’t want another person’s child starving and having to eat your wallpaper.
 (Ask sensible questions like do they have allergies and make sure you have parental mobile numbers).

-If it’s a first playdate say you will try for an hour or two and see how it goes, things may descend into chaos and overtired crying.
+If it’s the first playdate say you will try for an hour or two and see how it goes, things may descend into chaos and overtired crying.
 Other kids will have caffeine for blood and their parents are not worried if you come home at nine pm.
 Or at all.
 If our little is at a playdate, we just want a quiet drink and to watch Homes under the Hammer.

 Do you have pets?